Cockroach and rodent infestations lead health inspectors to close Auckland eateries

-A bakery, city caterer and two Asian food outlets are among Auckland's dirtiest eateries after four of them were found to be infested with pests.
+A bakery, city caterer and two Asian food outlets are among Auckland's dirtiest eateries with four of them found to be infested with pests.

 This included Pepper Kitchen in the city centre where Auckland Council health inspectors found a cockroach and rodent infestation in August.